abhi3700/evm-playground/README.md

 Read [more](https://docs.soliditylang.org/en/v0.8.14/contracts.html#interfaces)

-We don't need to implement the `view` functions with the exact same name as public state variable.
+We don't need to implement the `view` functions for `public` state variable.
 Like in this eg:

 ![](img/interface_wo_implement_view_func.png)